 Disclaimer: The opinions expressed in this blog are not necessarily the opinion of the CSNN Alumni Association.
 The blogs displayed here are for sharing purposes only; please continue to do your own research before making any decisions and/or recommendations on the information presented.

 Skin is our largest organ.
 Weighing in at approximately six pounds and covering twenty-two square feet on an average-sized person.
-The skin is charged with the essential job of guarding the body against extreme temperatures, damaging sunlight and harmful...read more
+The skin is charged with the essential job of guarding the body against extreme temperatures, damaging sunlight and harmful chemicals....read more

 Some of the most common digestive issues Canadians face include heartburn and intestinal discomfort due to bloating and gas.
 Although sometimes these symptoms can be associated with other conditions, they are most often a result of the type of food we have consumed....read more